 Unstructured messages may be piped to this command to be published.
-This mode of operation requires JSON input with individual messages separated by newlines, and the Blob format (-f BLOB) to be selected.
+This mode of operation requires JSON input with individual messages separated by newlines, and the Blob format (-fBLOB) to be selected.

 '''

-usage: hop publish [-h] [--no-auth] [-f {VOEVENT,CIRCULAR,BLOB}]
+usage: hop publish [-h] [--no-auth] [-q | -v] [-f {VOEVENT,CIRCULAR,BLOB}]

 URL [MESSAGE [MESSAGE ...]]

 Publish messages.

 positional arguments:

 URL

 Sets the URL (kafka://host[:port]/topic) to publish

 messages to.

 MESSAGE

 Messages to publish.

 optional arguments:

 -h, --help

 show this help message and exit

 --no-auth

 If set, disable authentication.

+-q, --quiet

+If set, only display warnings and errors.

+If set, display additional logging messages.

+-v, --verbose

 -f {VOEVENT, CIRCULAR, BLOB}, --format {VOEVENT, CIRCULAR, BLOB}

 Specify the message format.
 Defaults to BLOB for an

 unstructured message.

 No valid credential data found

 You can get a credential from https://my.hop.scimma.org

 To load your credential, run 'hop auth add'

 '''